tprasadtp/pkg/log/README.md

 - Uses `map[string]any` to specify fields.
 This is better compared to passing variadic slice `...any` as it avoids depending on a vet to check for errors.
 For allocation optimization reasons, this is translated to list of attributes in `Event`.
+- Hooks? hooks are nothing but a custom handlers, if you want a custom hook, simply implement log.Handler interface.
+For simple hooks, you can simple wrap an existing handler in your custom handler implementation.

 [wire]: https://github.com/google/wire